 Canada, much like the USA, can sometimes be expensive, which is why great work opportunities are important.
 On that note, here’s a useful little article on the difference between studying in Canada vs the USA, in case you’re interested.

 Whether you’re studying to be a doctor, lawyer, engineer (by the way, here are 7 engineering jobs in Canada that earn over $50,000), or whatever kind of successful genius you want to be, there are plenty of well paid part time jobs available which you can do in your evenings, weekends and school holidays.

-So, to help you live a more financially free life while studying, we’ve done the research, scrolled through the job boards, cross referenced the wages, and come out the other side with a cracking list of the highest paying jobs for international students in Canada.
+So, to help you live a more financially free life while studying, we’ve done the research, scrolled through the job boards, cross referenced the wages, and come out the other side with a cracking list of the highest paying part-time jobs for international students in Canada.

 There are however some requirements you need to take care of before you can get that job though, so let’s take a look at that first.

 Getting a job in Canada as an international student

 First things first, can you legally get a job as an international student in Canada?
 Yes, you can work on or off campus, even without an official work permit.
 But there are some things you should know before starting.

 First, you have to be enrolled as a full-time international student, which means you’ll have a valid study permit.
 Secondly, you can only start working once your studies have started, no sooner.
 And once you’ve finished studying, you’ll need to seek a work permit to continue.

 On top of this, international students are only allowed to work up to 20 hours per week during regular academic term time, but can work more frequently (up to full-time hours) during holidays.